Available with Standard or Advanced license.

 - If the dataset is not registered as versioned, you can grant and revoke the update, insert, and delete privileges individually using the Privileges dialog box.
 For example, you can grant a user select and update privileges, which allow the user to connect to the dataset and alter existing features but does not allow the user to add new features or delete existing features.

 - If the dataset is registered as versioned, the privileges that allow a user to modify a dataset (update, insert, and delete) must be granted and revoked as a group.

 - If the dataset is registered as versioned, the geodatabase administrator must have full privileges on it.
 Therefore, you cannot revoke privileges from the geodatabase administrator on versioned datasets.

 Use one of the following methods to grant or revoke privileges on datasets you own:

-- Privileges dialog box—You can see what privileges a user or group already has on a specific dataset when you use the Privileges dialog box.
+- Privileges dialog box—You can view the privileges a user or group has on a specific dataset when you use the Privileges dialog box.
 You can also grant privileges on the dataset to more than one user or group at a time.

-- Python script—Python scripts can be run from Linux machines where ArcGIS Server is installed.
+- Python script—You can run a Python script from machines where ArcGIS Server is installed.
 Privileges can be altered on multiple datasets.

 Use the Privileges dialog box